Best prepaid SIM cards in France for tourists & expats (2026)

 - Airports: convenient but slightly more expensive (Orange, Bouygues Telecom)

-- Mobile operator stores: Orange, SFR, Bouygues Telecom, and Free
+- Mobile operator stores: Orange, SFR, Bouygues Telecom, Free

 - Electronics shops: FNAC, Darty, Boulanger

-- Tobacconists and supermarkets: cheapest but staff may speak limited English
+- Tobacconists and supermarkets: often the cheapest option, but staff may speak limited English

 - Online: on provider websites or international resellers (e.g. Amazon, Airalo for eSIMs)

-How to activate and top up your SIM card
+How to activate and top up your French pay‑as‑you‑go SIM

 Once you insert your SIM, you can start calling and using data immediately after activation (which is often automatic).
 You’ll then need to add credit (recharge) to keep using your line.